sympower/dt-data-load-tool/docs/website/docs/plus/ecosystem/delta.md

 # Delta

-The Delta destination is based on the [filesystem destination](../../dlt-ecosystem/destinations/filesystem.md) in dlt.
+The Delta destination is based on the [filesystem destination](../../dlt-ecosystem/destinations/filesystem.md) in data_load_tool.
 All configuration options from the filesystem destination can be configured as well.

 :::caution
-Under the hood, dlt+ uses the [deltalake library](https://pypi.org/project/deltalake/) to write Delta tables.
+Under the hood, data_load_tool+ uses the [deltalake library](https://pypi.org/project/deltalake/) to write Delta tables.
 Beware that when loading a large amount of data for one table, the underlying Rust implementation will consume a lot of memory.
 This is a known issue, and the maintainers are actively working on a solution.
 You can track the progress [here](https://github.com/delta-io/delta-rs/pull/2289).
 Until the issue is resolved, you can mitigate the memory consumption by doing multiple smaller incremental pipeline runs.
 :::

 ## Setup